David vs. Goliath: LensLock vs its Competitors

 How Challenger Brands Fight Back

-With 35–50% of new business coming from referrals, every relationship determines their survival.
+With a large amount of new customers coming from referrals, every relationship is our top priority.

 You’re never just “another account”—you’re a partner.